The mandatory use of digital software for Income Tax Self-Assessment is being phased in from April 2026 onwards. If your qualifying income is over:

 Practitioner Plus members, please be advised that Kinderly does not have the bridging software that connects with Making Tax Digital for Income Tax.

-Find software that works with Making Tax Digital for Income Tax – GOV.UK
+Guidance: Choose the right software for Making Tax Digital for Income Tax

 3. Sign up